 - Introduction to Qualitative Methods in Population Health

 - Healthcare Quality and Informatics

 Applications are accepted for fall or spring admission.
-To be considered for admission to the program, applicants must provide a statement of purpose, three letters of recommendation and a curriculum vitae, and meet one of the following sets of requirements.
+To be considered for admission to the program, applicants must provide a Statement of Purpose, three letters of recommendation, a curriculum vitae and academic transcripts from all institutions attended.

-I eventually want to go to medical school.
+I eventually want to go to medical school or get my PhD.
 Can this program help with that?
-Can I submit my MCAT score instead of GRE?

 What is the Capstone Experience?

 - The Capstone Experience is a planned, supervised and evaluated work experience that complements the student’s classroom education.
 It allows students the opportunity to apply the lessons learned in their coursework.
 Students are responsible for completing 120 hours under the guidance of their preceptor and are required to document their completed hours on a regular basis.

 What kind of jobs can I get with this degree?

 - This degree is beneficial for licensed health professionals, systems administrators and others interested in health outcomes research, evidence-based care and health system redesign.
 Many of our graduates hold leadership positions within health care organizations, as well as public and population health program management roles in the government, private and non-profit sectors.